 Whole almonds make these biscotti a real treat.
 You could use other nuts if you prefer such as pistachios or hazelnuts, but make sure they are unsalted.

-Honey adds sweetness to these low sugar Italian cookies.
-You could use maple syrup instead if you prefer.
+Honey adds sweetness to these sugar-free Italian cookies.
+Use maple syrup instead if you prefer, or a carb-free liquid sweetener if you want a sugar-free keto biscotti recipe.

 Egg binds the ingredients and is essential.
-I'm afraid I've never tried making this gluten free almond biscotti recipe with an egg replacer.
-Please let me know in the comments if you do.
+I've never tried making this gluten-free almond biscotti recipe with an egg replacer.
+Let me know in the comments section if you do.

-You could add in little pieces of dried fruit such as cranberries, which would look very festive if you want healthy Christmas biscotti.
-You can also add a small amount of lemon or orange zest for a citrus twist which goes well with almonds.
+Or add a small amount of lemon or orange zest for a citrus twist, which goes well with almonds.

-If you're a chocolate lover, why not add some chunks of dark chocolate for the ultimate gluten-free Christmas cookie?
-Or dip the ends of the biscotti in melted dark chocolate.
+If you're a chocolate lover, why not add dark chocolate chunks to the mixture for the ultimate gluten-free Christmas biscotti?
+Alternatively, dip the ends of each cookie into melted dark chocolate.

 How to make gluten free almond biscotti

-This recipe is very easy to make, but a little different from most cookie recipes as classic cantucchini are twice-cooked.
-This gives them their extra crunchy texture.
+This recipe is very easy to make, but a little different from most cookie recipes as classic cantuccini are twice-cooked.
+This gives them the perfect crunchy biscotti texture.

 Add the whole and ground almonds, coconut flour, salt and baking powder to a bowl and stir to mix.